bartificer/programming-by-stealth/docs/pbs71.md

 Note that because in this case the spinner will be the only thing visible in the button once the button is clicked I do have to include the screen-reader-only text inside the spinner.
 I also chose to use a small spinner because I think that looks better.

-With the markup in place we need to add a click hander that will hide the text, show the spinner and disable the button.
+With the markup in place we need to add a click handler that will hide the text, show the spinner and disable the button.
 We do this inside the document ready event handler:

 ```JavaScript
 $('#spinner_btn_1').click(function(){